 • The average new booking value was 71 USD (ranging from 38 USD to 127 USD)

-Far too often small accommodations forget or are left behind by the proper revenue management.
-This study case shows that proper revenue management with Pricepoint brings positive results to different kinds of accommodations.
+Far too often small accommodations forget or are left behind by proper revenue management.
+This case study shows that proper revenue management with Pricepoint brings positive results to different kinds of accommodations.

 Period of the case study

 Granted, 2020 may not have been the most representative year for the hospitality industry.
-In a crisis like the COVID-19 pandemic, hoteliers sometimes overreact with drastic price drops to compete on the remaining demand that does exist.
-Pricepoint is designed to price optimally, even in times of low demand, and ensured that the price listed by these properties was relative to the level of demand and customer price sensitivity.
+In a crisis like the COVID-19 pandemic, hoteliers sometimes overreact with drastic price drops to compete for a remaining demand that does not exist.
+Pricepoint is designed to price optimally, even in times of low demand, and ensure that the price listed by these properties is relative to the level of demand and customer price sensitivity.
 Unlike some of their competitors, automated revenue management helped these properties avoid a race to the bottom (famously known as price war).